19 Iceland Apps I Would Recommend You Download Before Your Trip

 Sure most restaurants, hotels and Airbnbs in Iceland will offer free Wifi, and you could get along with this cost-free option.
 However, we think it makes road tripping a lot more challenging to be completely cut off from data or a means to call for help if necessary.

-For convenience and safety reasons, we’d recommend having access to data.
+For convenience and safety reasons, we’d highly recommend having access to data on at least one device.
 Here are your best options for getting cell signal while traveling in Iceland.

 US carriers with international data plans